 Under existing law, (though inoperative due to a pending referendum petition) most stores are prohibited from providing a single-use carryout bag to a customer, though they may sell a reusable grocery bag or a recycled paper bag at the point of sale for not less than ten cents, though certain low-income people may receive a reusable grocery bag or recycled paper bag at no cost at the point of sale.
+AB 1136 would expand the group of customers who would be provided a reusable grocery bag or a recycled paper bag at no cost at the point of sale to include a customer who is 65 years of age or older and a customer who provides proof of current attendance at a California college or university.

-Status: Held in the Assembly Natural Resources Committee.
+Last Action: Pending hearing in the Assembly Committee on Natural Resources.